-All new submissions are screen by an EIX Senior Editor.
+All new submissions are screened by an EIX Senior Editor.
 Many, but not all, submissions will be accepted for review by EIX Editors.
 If a submission is rejected for any reason, a note with details will be sent to the author by the Senior Editor.
+In cases where a member of the EIX Editorial Board reviews an article first, a Senior Editor reserves the right to review it and offer substantive suggestions before it is published.

-The role of the EIX Senior Editor is to coordinate the review, updating, and publication of submissions.
-This person will help communicate with the EIX Editorial team, gather feedback, and share it with authors.
+Senior Editors coordinate the review, updating, and publication of submissions.
+They help communicate with the EIX Editorial team, gather feedback, and share it with authors.
 During the review process, automated emails will be sent out when there are changes to submission status.
 The submission "Timeline" will also show all actions taken on a submission, with comments and feedback.
 The goal is a centralized review process that can happen very quickly.
 Authors will have a chance to review and respond to feedback (to the EIX Senior Editor) and/or make updates to the submission as needed.

 Once a submission is approved for publication, all updates are "frozen," and the publication editor provides final review and editing in preparation for digital publishing on EIX.